Lift and strike (Bosnian War): Background

 At the beginning of the Yugoslav Wars, the United Nations Security Council passed Resolution 713 on September 25, 1991.
 The resolution imposed an international arms embargo on all Yugoslav territories, in an effort to prevent escalating violence.
-When the embargo was imposed, only the Yugoslav National Army (JNA), which was believed to be neutral, had significant supplies of heavy weapons.
+When the embargo was imposed, only the Yugoslav People's Army (JNA), which was believed to be neutral, had significant supplies of heavy weapons.
 However, as the conflict progressed, the JNA fell under Serb control.
 As a result, Serb forces from Serbia, the Republika Srpska and the Republic of Serbian Krajina inherited large weapons stockpiles from the JNA, leaving Croatia and Bosnia to struggle with what they had either captured during the Battle of the Barracks or smuggled under difficult conditions.
 Thus, the arms embargo "cemented an imbalance in weaponry" among the sides in the conflict.

 In response to the uneven situation Bosnian President Izetbegović and the Bosnian government made repeated calls to lift the arms embargo so that they could arm the Bosnian Army to resist the Serbs.
 Izetbegović and other Bosniak politicians also claimed that the embargo was an illegal violation of the Bosnian right to self-defense under Article 51 of the UN Charter.